-- A. AUTHORITY This Bylaw shall be known and may be cited as the "Zoning Bylaw of the Town of Medway, MA", and is adopted by virtue of and pursuant to the provisions of Massachusetts General Laws, Chapter 40A, as amended by Chapter 80 of the Acts of 1975 as amended. - B. PURPOSE The objectives of this Bylaw include, but are not limited to the following: to lessen congestion in the streets; to conserve health; to secure safety from fire, flood, panic and other dangers; to provide adequate light and air; to prevent overcrowding of land; to avoid undue concentration of population; to encourage housing for persons of all income levels; to facilitate the adequate provision of transportation, water, water supply, drainage, sewerage, schools, parks, open space and other public requirements to conserve the value of land and buildings, including the conservation of natural resources and the prevention of blight and pollution to the environment; to encourage the most appropriate use of land throughout the town, including consideration of the recommendations of the master plan, if any, adopted by the planning board and the comprehensive plan, if any, of the regional planning agency; and to preserve and increase amenities by the promulgation of regulations to fulfill these objectives under the provision of General Laws, Chapter 40 A.
+- A. AUTHORITY This Bylaw shall be known and may be cited as the "Zoning Bylaw of the Town of Medway, MA", and is adopted by virtue of and pursuant to the provisions of Massachusetts General Laws, Chapter 40A, as amended by Chapter 80 of the Acts of 1975 as amended. - B. PURPOSE The objectives of this Bylaw include, but are not limited to the following: to lessen congestion in the streets; to conserve health; to secure safety from fire, flood, panic and other dangers; to provide adequate light and air; to prevent overcrowding of land; to avoid undue concentration of population; to encourage housing for persons of all income levels; to facilitate the adequate provision of transportation, water, water supply, drainage, sewerage, schools, parks, open space and other public requirements to conserve the value of land and buildings, including the conservation of natural resources and the prevention of blight and pollution to the environment; to develop the natural, scenic and aesthetic qualities of the community in a manner that reflects traditional New England architectural styles; to encourage the most appropriate use of land throughout the town, including consideration of the recommendations of the master plan, if any, adopted by the planning board and the comprehensive plan, if any, of the regional planning agency; and to preserve and increase amenities by the promulgation of regulations to fulfill these objectives under the provision of General Laws, Chapter 40 A. (Revised May 14, 2007)